What Do You Call A Group Of Baboons

 Scientific Basis

 The study of baboon troops provides valuable insights into primate behavior, social dynamics, and evolutionary biology.
-Scientists have observed and documented baboon troops for decades, revealing intricate details about their social hierarchies, mating strategies, and cooperative behaviors.
+Scientists have observed and documented baboon troops for decades, revealing detailed details about their social hierarchies, mating strategies, and cooperative behaviors.
 These studies contribute to our understanding of primate social structures and the factors that influence them.

 Historical Context